ERnsTL/flowd/README.md

   This looks up the component using mDNS, connects to it and sends it some framed JSON test data to filter.

   Switching back to the data sink, you should now see the input data filtered on the Name attribute.

+## Architecture

+At this stage, all components are basically normal programs or scripts, which do not have to be specially modified or little modified to be used in a flowd network.

+All components are each started by an instance of the ```launch``` program.
+It manages the message framing, if requested, message routing and handles all the network connections with other components.

+A component can have multiple input and output ports.
+If message framing is used, then multiple ports are possible.
+Without message framing, currently only one input and output port is possible, but the program does not have to be specially modified.

+A component communicates with the outside world simply using standard input and output.
+Over these, it receives multiplexed input frames and can send frames to its named ports and thus to other components; the demultiplexing resp. routing is done by its ```launch``` parent process.

+The framing format is a simple text-based format very similar to an HTTP header, can easily be implemented in any programming language and is easy to extend without being bound to any currently-trendy format.
+It contains basic information on:

+* Over which port did this frame come in?
+Over which port shall this be sent out to another component?
+* Is this a control frame or a data frame?
+* If data frame, what is the data type resp. class name resp. message type in the frame body?
+This is user-defined.
+* What is the MIME type resp. content type of the frame body?
+For example JSON, plain text, XML, Protobuf, Msgpack, any other binary formats or whatever.
+* What is the content length resp. frame body length?
+* The frame body is a free-form byte array, so you can put in whatever you want.
+* Header fields are extensible to convey application-specific meta data.

+Using several components, a network can be built.
+It is like a graph of components or workers in a data factory doing one step in the processing.
+It is a bit like enhanced UNIX pipes.
+The application developer connects the output ports to other components' input ports and parameterizes the components.

+In this fashion, the application is built.
+Most of the components will be off-the-shelf ones, some special ones have to be written for the specific application project.

 ## Development